Laravel | Installation and Configuration

-Laravel is a PHP framework which makes building complex web applications a cakewalk.
+Laravel is a PHP framework that makes building complex web applications a cakewalk.
 In this guide you are going to learn how to Install and Configure Laravel and get your first Laravel project running in your computer.

 - Basic knowledge of PHP